 User will log in using Single Sign On.
 Additionally, they may use API keys, or an SFTP key to log in via SFTP.
 The only SSO providers that are supported using a direct password via FTP, SFTP, and WebDAV are Active Directory and LDAP.
 The rest require the user to set up an API or SFTP key in order to use one of these protocols.

-Users are always able to use API keys, or an SFTP key to log in via SFTP, regardless of the value of this setting.
+Users are always able to use API keys, or an SFTP key to log in via SFTP, regardless of the value of their Authentication Type setting.

 To fully prevent a user from being able to perform any actions, even via an API or SFTP key, you can disable the user using the UI or API/SDK.

 Get Instant Access to Files.com

 The button below will take you to our Free Trial signup page.
 Click on the white "Start My Free Trial" button, then fill out the short form on the next page.
 Your account will be activated instantly.
 You can dive in and start yourself or let us help.
 The choice is yours.Start My Free Trial